c2gconsulting/aws-mgt/readme.md

 	$AWS_PROFILE=profile node app.js 'region'
     $AWS_PROFILE=default node app.js 'us-east-1'

+For Windows machine from the windows branch,

+    $node app.js -r 'us-east-1' -c profile_name

 Tag your instances e.g. with key: 'Name' and Value: 'NAV.PROD.001'

 Add instances in which you want to schedule snapshots in ec2-maintainer/config.json as: